-Meanwhile software engineers’ scope are much larger: their responsibility is the structure and stability of an entire system.
+Meanwhile, software engineers’ scope is much larger: their responsibility is the structure and stability of an entire system.
 And thus, their primary function is to ensure that the software does what it’s intended to and that all components, from applications, networks, servers, etc. work together smoothly.

 As a result, engineers will have the development tasks done by software developers to instead, focus on the construction of the system as a whole.

 We often see software developer roles divided into junior, mid-level, senior, or lead.
 At the bottom are junior developers, whose works are most similar to programmers: their fundamental tasks are all related to web technologies like HTML and CSS.
 And at the other end of the spectrum, lead software developers somehow resemble software engineers.
 They are in charge of overseeing the entire process, focusing on development strategy and working in multiple heavier languages.